Bridging the Gap Between Prescription and Patient

 0 Tankers

-Ensuring the antibiotics prescribed are delivered accurately, completely, and consistently: helping healthcare teams strengthen stewardship at the point of care.
+Helping to ensure that antibiotics are delivered accurately, completely and consistently: supporting healthcare teams to strengthen stewardship at the point of care.

-Reducing waste, minimising environmental contamination, and promoting precision in antibiotic delivery.
+Helping to reduce waste, minimise environmental contamination and promote precision in antibiotic delivery.

 Mark Santillo – Former Chair of the NHS Pharmaceutical Quality Assurance Committee